lawmercado/ufrgs-inf01053-pychodelic/README.md

 positional arguments:
-  sheet       Path for the sheet music containing instructions for the synthesizer. type        Type of the main waveform of the synthesizer to use: ['square', 'sawtooth'] output      Main waveform of the synthesizer to use: ['square', 'sawtooth']
+  sheet       Path for the sheet music containing instructions for the synthesizer. type        Type of the main waveform of the synthesizer to use: ['square', 'sawtooth']. output      Where to save the composition.

 optional arguments:
   -h, --help  show this help message and exit